Creating a Cloud Service for your project

 What you will learn in this guide

-This guide will take you through the process of creating a Backend for your Noodl project.
-A Backend is needed if you want to fetch and store data for you application in a Database.
+This guide will take you through the process of creating a Cloud Service for your Noodl project.
+A Cloud Service is needed if you want to fetch and store data for you application in a cloud Database and if you want to run and deploy Cloud Functions.

 We will go through the following steps in this guide:

-- Inspect the Backend Database using the Dashboard
+- Inspect the Cloud Services Database using the Dashboard

-- Create and switch to a new Backend
+- Create and switch to a new Cloud Service

-What is a Backend and when do you need it?
+What is a Cloud Service and when do you need it?

-A Backend is a piece of software running in the cloud that helps serving your Noodl app with data and cloud functionality.
-The main reason for using a Backend in your project is to use its Database.
-For example the nodes Record and Query Records can only be used if you have a Backend active for you project.
+A Cloud Service is a piece of software running in the cloud that helps serving your Noodl app with data and cloud functionality.
+The main reason for using a Cloud Service in your project is to use its Database.
+For example the nodes Record and Query Records can only be used if you have a Cloud Service active for you project.
+Also you need them for running Cloud Functions.

-Each Backend has a dedicated database which means you might want to have multiple Backends available for your project, for example one for your test data and one for your production data.
-Only one Backend can be enabled at a time.
+Each Cloud Service has a dedicated database which means you might want to have multiple Cloud Services available for your project, for example one for your test data and one for your production data.
+Only one Cloud Service can be active for your project at one time, but when you Deploy you can choose which service to use for the deploy.

-Also note that Backends are shared within a workspace, i.e. all projects in a workspace have access to the same Backends.
+Also note that Cloud Services are shared within a workspace, i.e. all projects in a workspace have access to the all Cloud Services.

-In Noodl there are two types of Backends, Internal and External.
-The Internal Backends are easiest to use, since Noodl can create those for you in a few clicks.
-External Backends are Backends that you set up and host yourself.
-In this guide we will focus on Internal Backends.
+In Noodl there are two types of Cloud Services, Noodl Hosted (default) and Self Hosted.
+The Noodl Hosted are easiest to use, since Noodl can create those for you in a few clicks.
+Self Hosted Cloud Services are services that you set up and host yourself, check out this guide, In this guide we will focus on Noodl Hosted Cloud Services.

-To add a new Cloud Service click the Cloud Services icon in the top right.
+To add a new Cloud Service click the Cloud Services tab icon in the side bar.

 Go to the Add Cloud Service tab.